-Cornerback Byron Jones (groin/Achilles) would not have practiced.
+Cornerback Byron Jones (groin/Achilles) was not expected to practice.

-Wide receiver DeVante Parker (hamstring), cornerback Xavien Howard (knee), safety Clayton Fejedelem (pectoral) and defensive end Shaq Lawson (hip) would have been limited participants.
+Wide receiver DeVante Parker (hamstring), cornerback Xavien Howard (knee), safety Clayton Fejedelem (pectoral) and defensive end Shaq Lawson (hip) were expected to be limited participants.

-Linebackers Kyle Van Noy (hand), Elandon Roberts (concussion), running back Matt Breida (ankle), wide receiver Jakeem Grant (shoulder), and defensive end Emmanuel Ogbah (ankle) would have been full participants.
+Linebackers Kyle Van Noy (hand), Elandon Roberts (concussion), running back Matt Breida (ankle), wide receiver Jakeem Grant (shoulder), and defensive end Emmanuel Ogbah (ankle) were expected to be full participants.

-Jacksonville listed four players on their Monday injury report.
-Center Brandon Linder (knee) and safety Benjamin Watson (illness) would not have practiced.
+Jacksonville listed five players on their Tuesday injury report.
+Center Brandon Linder (knee) and safety Benjamin Watson (illness) did not practice.

 Wide receiver D.J.
-Chark Jr. (chest) and tight end Tyler Davis (knee) would have been limited.
+Chark Jr. (chest), kicker Josh Lambo (hip) and tight end Tyler Davis (knee) were limited.

 They Said It

 Isaiah Ford was born and raised in Jacksonville.
 A native of Duval County, Ford is excited for his first game playing in the stadium that cast a shadow over his childhood home.

 "Yeah, I'm really excited.
 Any time you get to play in your hometown in front of your family and friends, it'll be a really exciting time," Ford said.
 "This will be my first time actually getting to play inside the stadium, so I'm really looking forward to that."

 Ford caught seven passes Sunday for 76 yards in the loss to Buffalo.
 Dating back to his Week 13 call-up from the practice squad last season, Ford now has 30 receptions on 44 targets for 324 yards; good for 7.36 yards per target.